Installing a Promise

 Once the jenkins-operator deployment is ready, press Ctrl+C to exit the watch mode.

-If at this stage you create another Kubernetes cluster and follow similar steps as the above, the Jenkins Promise Dependencies would also be installed on the new worker cluster.
+If at this stage you create another Kubernetes cluster and follow similar steps of registering and configuring this new cluster, the Jenkins Promise dependencies would be automatically installed in the new cluster.

-Later in this tutorial you will learn how to make certain Promises available in certain clusters based on Promise configurations.
+Later in this tutorial you will learn how to make certain Promises available only in certain clusters based on Promise configuration.

 Request a Resource from a Promised service